Project Details -

 - Optimize and modify BREASTChoice based on stakeholder input and usability testing, and plan for implementation into routine care.

-- Evaluate the effects of the updated BREASTChoice on decision quality, decisional conflict, and treatment choice in a randomized controlled trial in a diverse population.
+- Evaluate the effects of the updated BREASTChoice on decision quality, decisional conflict, and treatment choice in a randomized controlled trial in diverse sites.